 Galle has an incredible offer of good restaurants and coffee shops – it looks like all the ones that I haven’t been able to find in the rest of the country are concentrated in one city; and fabulous shopping opportunities, with great art galleries, souvenirs and clothing stores.
 By the look of it, it is quite obvious that Galle is one of the best known tourist attractions in Sri Lanka.

-Check out my post “A Complete Guide To Galle, Sri Lanka” and find out why Galle should be the last stop on a trip to Sri Lanka.
+Check out my posts “Everything You Should Know Before Backpacking Sri Lanka” and “A Complete Guide To Galle, Sri Lanka” and find out why Galle should be the last stop on a trip to Sri Lanka.

 Where to sleep in Galle